 Who is John D. Adams/John D. Henion?

-John D. Adams married Mary Willis in 1857, in Sussex County, NJ.
-He lists his father as Samuel Adams.
+John D. Adams married Mary Willis in 1857, in Lafayette, Sussex County, NJ.
+On his marriage record, he lists his father as Samuel Adams.
 But before that (and for about 10 years after that), he uses the name Henion.
 Why?
-Betty Mann's Devore genealogy book says that John's father is William Adams and that William and Phebe Devore were married … Continue reading Who is John D. Adams/John D. Henion?
+In the Rev. Richard Mather's genealogy book (written 1890), it says that Phebe Devore was … Continue reading Who is John D. Adams/John D. Henion?